MEMBERSHIP IN PROVIDENT FUND

 For reference: Benefit Claims Policies

-Please submit the Benefit Claims form and other required documents so we can process your retirement, resignation, or separation benefit.
+Please submit the required documents through the UPPF Portal so we can proceed with the processing of your retirement, resignation, or separation benefit.

 What are the requirements so I can receive my money upon retirement or separation?